Computer Science, B.S./M.S.

 Core Courses

-Four courses selected from a list of approved Graduate C S Electives maintained by the School of Computer Science12
+Four courses (12 hours), one selected from each of four approved breadth area lists (Systems, Theory, AI/ML, and People & Data) maintained by the School of Computer Science12

 Electives